Nonexistence and existence of fillable contact structures on 3-manifolds: Existence of Stein fillable contact structures

 If $u>3$, we can transform the surgery diagram Figure~\ref{figure:bigsur21}-(3) to the surgery diagram Figure~\ref{figure:bigsur21}-(4), and the 4-dimensional handlebody diagram with a one-handle Figure~\ref{figure:bigsur21}-(5).
 Furthermore, Figure~\ref{figure:bigsur21}-(5) can be transformed to a Stein handlebody diagram Figure~\ref{figure:bigsur21}-(6).
 If $u=3$, we can transform the surgery diagram Figure~\ref{figure:bigsur21}-(3) to the surgery diagram Figure~\ref{figure:bigsur21}-(7), and the Stein handlebody diagram Figure~\ref{figure:bigsur21}-(8).

 In each of these two Stein handlebody diagrams, there are three Weinstein two-handles.
 Their attaching spheres are three Legendrian knots.
-The Thurston-Bennequin invariants are $0$, $1$ and $0$, respectivly, all of which are greater than the corresponding smooth surgery coefficients $-\frac{1}{m}$, $-\frac{1}{l}$ and $-\frac{1}{r'}$.
+The Thurston-Bennequin invariants are $0$, $1$ and $0$, respectively, all of which are greater than the corresponding smooth surgery coefficients $-\frac{1}{m}$, $-\frac{1}{l}$ and $-\frac{1}{r'}$, respectively.
 So the $r$-surgery along $T(u,um+1;u-1,l)$ bounds a Stein domain.